 As of 31 March 2022, 76% of residential and non-residential sites were signed up to mar-ket products (42% with alternative suppliers), while 24% were paying the regulated tariff.
 Around 94% of natural gas consumed was supplied at market prices (65% by alternative suppliers) and 6% under regulated sale tariff contracts.

 The retail price (net of tax) of an electricity product, whether at the regulated tariff or the market price, includes:

 The retail natural gas price also includes three taxes and contributions which apply in the same way to the bills paid by consumers at the regulated tariff or at market rates:

 Energie-info.fr, the website of the National Energy Ombudsman, offers comprehensive information on the supply of electricity and natural gas.
 In particular, it gives access to:

 - an independent price comparison tool, the only one set up by the public authorities accessible on the internet;

 - practical sheets with a lot of information and advice in energy (billing, change of suppliers, taxes, etc.).

 Both the incumbent and alternative suppliers offer products at market prices.

 Consumers may choose:

-Regulated sale tariffs for natural gas are governed by Articles L. 445-1 to L. 445-4 and R. 445-1 to R. 445-7 of the French Energy Code.
-They are available from the incumbent operators: ENGIE and 22 local distribution companies in their respective service areas.
+Regulated tariffs for natural gas remain governed by Articles L. 445-1 to L. 445-4 and R. 445-1 to R. 445-7 of the Energy Code.
+They are offered by the incumbent suppliers: ENGIE and 22 ELDs in their respective service areas.